Easter in Sydney

-Cronulla Easter Show – 3rd April to 6th April
+Cronulla Easter Show – Still to be confirmed

-The Powerhouse is, well, a powerhouse of things to do on a normal day; on a school holiday, it is hard to know how they pack it all in.
+The Powerhouse is, well, a powerhouse of things to do on a normal day; during the holiday, it is hard to know how they pack it all in.
 You can even have fun activities, great games and clever craft for children to make and do at home – so you don’t actually even need to visit the Powerhouse to enjoy the Powerhouse.